 Once a certificate of approval or passport is issued to a host member state, the company can use the prospectus approved by their home member state in the host member state’s jurisdiction.
 There is no need for a new prospectus to be drawn up to enable the offering (or admission) in the host member state to proceed.

 Request a prospectus passport

 The Prospectus Directive permits host member states to request limited additional information, which should be attached to the email, and a few member states have used that right.
-Full information on what to include in the request is set out in the UKLA Procedural note on passporting in the Knowledge base.
+Full information on what to include in the request is set out in the procedural note on passporting in the knowledge base.